-Assemble the macarons: find two macarons similar in size and add a good amount of ganache to the bottom of one of them.
+Assemble the macarons: find two macarons similar in size and add a good amount of filling to the bottom of one of them.
 Place the other on top and squeeze gently to take the filling all the way to the edge.
-Ideally, store in the fridge for 24 hours before devouring them... or sharing with great friends!
+Store in the fridge for 24 hours for perfect texture.